Chief of the Philippine National Police

 The Chief of the Philippine National Police (abbreviated as C, PNP; Filipino: Hepe ng Pambansang Pulisya ng Pilipinas) is the head of the Philippines' national police body, the Philippine National Police (PNP).
 The position is invariably held by a Police General, a four-star general police officer.

-The PNP chief is also an ex officio member of the National Police Commission as a commissioner.
+The Chief of the Philippine National Police or PNP chief is also an ex officio member of the National Police Commission.

 Eligibility

 The Department of the Interior and Local Government Act of 1990 (Republic Act No. 6975), the law establishing the Philippine National Police, states that the President shall appoint the Philippine National Police Chief from among a list prepared by the National Police Commission (NAPOLCOM) of "the most senior and qualified officers in the service" given that the prospect appointee has not yet retired or within six months from their compulsory retirement age.
 The lowest rank of a qualified appointee shall be the rank of Police Brigadier General.
-The appointment of the PNP chief by the President requires confirmation from the Commission on Appointments.
+The appointment of the PNP chief by the President does not require confirmation from the Commission on Appointments.